 The Town's Zoning Ordinance has established 3,000 and 4,000 square-feet as the maximum gross leasable area for commercial establishments in certain districts.
-To be granted a waiver from this provision, the applicant must demonstrate that the business is Town-serving; that adequate parking is available to support the request for increased floor area; and that a hardship exists which prevents them from conducting their Town-serving business within 4,000 square-feet or less.
+To be granted a waiver from this provision, the applicant must demonstrate that the business is Town-serving; that adequate parking is available to support the request for increased floor area; and, that a hardship exists which prevents them from conducting their Town-serving business within 4,000 square-feet or less.
 The most common waivers have been for financial institutions and professional office space.

 Residential redevelopment could play a major role in future land use.
 There is little open land remaining to develop, so developer interest will focus on large estates that will be tempting to subdivide.
 Many estates can be subdivided without additional rezoning, since the existing densities are lower than present zoning allows.
-Measures that will slow or prevent such change include Historic Landmarks Regulations and strict application of the Town's Subdivision Regulations.
+Measures that will slow or prevent such change include Historic Landmarks Regulations, and strict application of the Town's Subdivision Regulations, and the Town's PUD-4 zoning provision which is intended to encourage preservation of historic residential structures and their adjoining grounds.